Privacy Policy

 Although we will comply with this Privacy Policy in respect of information provided to us by persons under the age of 18 years, those persons must obtain the consent of a parent or guardian prior to using a Site and the parent or guardian will be responsible for appropriately supervising the person’s use of a Site.

-2 Collecting personal information
+2 Collecting of personal information

 Personal information is generally collected: